djalbat/highmark-fonts/README.md

 - Computer Modern Concrete
 - Computer Modern Typewriter

-As well as these fonts this package also contains, for want of anywhere else to put it, a map of commonly used Unicode characters, with its keys and values being names and code points, respectively.
-It is envisaged that more Unicode characters will be added over time.
+As well as these fonts this package also contains, for want of anywhere else to put it, a map of commonly used Unicode characters, its keys and values being names and code points, respectively.
+It is envisaged that more characters will be added over time.

 ### Contents